-IFRS 17 The new Standard establishes the principles for the recognition, measurement, The Standard is Insurance presentation and disclosure of insurance contracts and supersedes IFRS 4 effective for Contracts Insurance Contracts. contracts The Standard outlines a General Model, which is modified for insurance reporting contracts with direct participation features, described as the Variable Fee periods Approach.
-The General Model is simplified if certain criteria are met by beginning on or measuring the liability for remaining coverage using the Premium Allocation after 1 January Approach.The General Model will use current assumptions to estimate the 2021/2022, amount, timing and uncertainty of future cash flows and it will explicitly with early measure the cost of that uncertainty, it takes into account market interest application rates and the impact of policyholders' options and guarantees.
-The implementation of the Standard is likely to bring significant changes to an entity's processes and systems, and will require much greater co-ordination between many functions of the business, including finance, actuarial and IT. • that the entity should reflect the effect of the uncertainty in its income tax accounting when it is not probable that the tax authorities will accept the treatment. • that the impact of the uncertainty should be measured using either the most likely amount or the expected value method, depending on which method better predicts the resolution of the uncertainty, and that the judgments and estimates made must be reassessed whenever circumstance have changed or there is new information that affects the judgements.
+The new Standard establishes the principles for the recognition, measurement, The Standard is presentation and disclosure of insurance contracts and supersedes IFRS 4 effective for Insurance Contracts.

+The Standard outlines a General Model, which is modified for insurance reporting contracts with direct participation features, described as the Variable Fee periods Approach.
+The General Model is simplified if certain criteria are met by beginning from measuring the liability for remaining coverage using the Premium Allocation 1 January 2023.
+Approach.
+The General Model will use current assumptions to estimate the amount, timing and uncertainty of future cash flows and it will explicitly measure the cost of that uncertainty, it takes into account market interest rates and the impact of policyholders' options and guarantees.
+The implementation of the Standard is likely to bring significant changes to an entity's processes and systems, and will require much greater co-ordination between many functions of the business, including finance, actuarial and IT.

+- that the entity should reflect the effect of the uncertainty in its income tax accounting when it is not probable that the tax authorities will accept the treatment. - that the impact of the uncertainty should be measured using either the most likely amount or the expected value method, depending on which method better predicts the resolution of the uncertainty, and - that the judgments and estimates made must be reassessed whenever circumstance have changed or there is new information that affects the judgements.

 While there are no new disclosure requirements, entities are reminded of the general requirement to provide information about judgments and estimates made in preparing the financial statements.